elfhosted/elfhosted.com/docs/blog/posts/infra/4th-july-2024.md

 ## ElfHosted supports Riven

-There's some complicated math in the [Elf-Disclosure report](/open/jun-2024/#riven-rises), but the TL;DR is that ElfHosted subscriptions resulted in a revenue-sharing  sponsorship of $52 to the devs in June! :heart:
+There's some complicated math in the [ElfReport report](/open/jun-2024/#riven-rises), but the TL;DR is that ElfHosted subscriptions resulted in a revenue-sharing  sponsorship of $52 to the devs in June! :heart:

 (*If you'd like to support Riven in addition to the 30% of your subscription, join me in sponsoring [here](https://github.com/sponsors/dreulavelle)*)